manojkumarfade/STUDY_WITH_AI_BUDDY/Demo.md

 # 🎬 AI Study Buddy – Demo Showcase

 This page includes all **screenshots, hosted app links, and demo videos** for the project.
-You can update this anytime as your app evolves.

 ---